If you weren’t already experiencing anxiety in your day-to-day life, you probably are now

 - Foods high in tryptophan, a precursor to serotonin, such as lean meats, nuts, legumes, and eggs.

-- Omega-3 fatty acids, found in fatty fish such as salmon and anchovy, walnuts, chia, flax, and hemp seeds, have been shown to help reduce anxiety.
+- Omega-3 fatty acids, found in fatty fish such as salmon and anchovy, walnuts, chia, flax, and hemp seeds, have been shown to help reduce stress.

 - Foods high in magnesium, a natural muscle relaxer, including dark leafy greens and whole grains.